|The Generic Approach|

 The games I invented are all symmetrical in that both players have the same pieces and the same objective.
 Therefore the external balance is implicitly guaranteed.
 Though non-chess games can be excessively volatile, say Fanorona or Explocus, they seldom show internal imbalance.
 It's games with different kinds of pieces that may be susceptible to it, and that means primarily chess games.

-The culprit is called Ploy and was invented by Frank Thibault.
+In the past, the market has provided some good examples.
+One such culprit is called Ploy and was invented by Frank Thibault.
 Eventually it disappeared of course.
 You can fool all people sometimes, and some people all the time, but you can't fool all people all the time.

 Ploy is a chess variant with 'rotational' pieces and no pawns.
 Each player has one 'commander, six 'lances', five 'probes' and three 'shields'.
 These pieces have arrows on top indicating the directions in which they may move.
 Instead of moving a piece may rotate to a different direction.
 Shields may move and rotate (in that order) in the same turn.